thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

       <tr id="username">
         <th>Username</th>
         <td>Yes</td>
         <td>A login name for the user.
-Usernames must be unique and lowercase.</td>
+Usernames must be unique and lowercase.
+        <p>If you are using Active Directory to authenticate users, and your LDAP configuration requires users to be created manually (they are not created automatically in ThoughtSpot upon authentication), the username you specify has to be domain-qualified (<code>username@ldap.thoughtspot.com</code>), and you must enter a dummy password.</p></td>
       </tr>
       <tr id="display-name">
         <th>Display name</th>